Language Models Are Capable of Metacognitive Monitoring and Control of Their Internal Activations: Neurofeedback paradigm

-We evaluate several LLMs from the Llama 3 \citep{grattafiori2024llama} and Qwen 2.5 series \citep{yang2024qwen2} on the ETHICS dataset \citep{hendrycks2020aligning} (Appendix~\ref{sec:models}, \ref{sec:dataset}).
+We evaluate several LLMs from the Llama 3 \citep{grattafiori2024llama} and Qwen 2.5 series \citep{yang2024qwen2} (Appendix~\ref{sec:models}) on the ETHICS dataset \citep{hendrycks2020aligning} (Appendix~\ref{sec:dataset}).
 Each sentence in this dataset is a first-person description of behavior or intention in a moral or immoral scenario.
 Moral judgment constitutes a crucial aspect of AI safety, as immoral outputs or behavioral tendencies in LLMs indicate potential misalignment with human values \citep{hendrycks2020aligning, hendrycks2021unsolved}.
+While our main results are using ETHICS, we also replicated our results using the True-False dataset (reflecting factual recall and honesty/deception abilities) \citep{azaria2023internal}, the Emotion dataset (reflecting happy/sad detection) \citep{zou2023representation}, and a Sycophancy dataset (reflecting a tendency to prefer user beliefs over truthful statements); see Appendix~\ref{sec:dataset} and Fig. \ref{fig:4datasets}.